2026 TN LOCAL FOOD SUMMIT

 Session Formats and Length

 All individual sessions, regardless of format, can include up to four presenters.
-For most topics, we strongly encourage including a farmer or food system practitioner as part of the speaker lineup.
+For most topics, we strongly encourage including a farmer or food-systems practitioner in the speaker lineup.

-You may submit multiple proposals for standard sessions intended to build on each other.
-Please keep the following in mind:
+You may submit multiple proposals for standard sessions intended to build on one another.
+Please keep in mind:

-• Attendees may attend only part of the series, so design each session to accommodate both newcomers and those following the entire series.
+Attendees may only attend part of the series, so please design each session to accommodate newcomers as well as those who are following the series

-• The title should clearly indicate that the session is part of a series and specify the distinction between each part (e.g., Tomatoes Part 1: Soil & Nutrient Management and Tomatoes Part 2: Pests & Disease).
+The title should indicate that this is part of a series, as well as the distinction between each part of the series (e.g., Tomatoes Part 1: Soil & Nutrient Management and Tomatoes Part 2: Pests & Disease)

-We welcome creative formats, including hands-on workshops, collaborative presentations, conversational sessions, and other interactive activities.
+Creative session formats, including hands-on workshops, collaborative presentations, conversational sessions, and other interactive activities, are welcome.

 Speaker Support